puzzlet/seshat/README.md

 ### Binary calculations

 For multiplications and divisions, Egyptians used a method called "doubling."
-For example, to calculate 2000 * 5:
+For example, to calculate 2000 * 5, they simply doubled 2000 until the multiplier reachs high enough for 5, and added things up:

 ```
-\1      2000
+\ 1     2000
   2     4000
-\4      8000
+\ 4     8000
 Total  10000
 ```
 -- from Rhind Mathematical Papyrus Problem 52